arafatm/arafatm.github.io/_articles/agile/shape-up.md

 group.](https://basecamp.com/assets/books/shapeup/1.3/fat_marker_2-570c445ea82290154b6a06b625ee31fbe780c62ff653ada1be939366bf39c103.png)

 We were a little concerned the add buttons might break up the gestalt of the list, and the groups might all separate too much from the lists on the page.
-We talked about possibilities to place the “add” affordance inside of a menu that we already had to the left of each to-do item.

 ![A sketch with no add buttons.
 Instead little handles appear to the left of each to-do item.
 A popover menu appears to the left of one of the item and